-The following table provides information about our Common Stock that may be issued upon exercise of options, warrants, and rights under all of our equity compensation plans as of December 31, 2014, including the Amended and Restated 1997 Stock Incentive Plan, the Amended and Restated 2007 Stock Incentive Plan, as amended, and the Amended and Restated 1997 Employee Stock Purchase Plan, as amended.
+The following table provides information about our Common Stock that may be issued upon exercise of options, warrants, and rights under all of our equity compensation plans as of December 31, 2016, including the Amended and Restated 1997 Stock Incentive Plan, the Amended and Restated 2007 Stock Incentive Plan, as amended, and the Amended and Restated 1997 Employee Stock Purchase Plan, as amended.
 Our stockholders have approved all of these plans.

-Number of Securities to be Issued Upon Exercise of Outstanding Options, Warrants, and Rights(1) Exerci Outstand Warr ted-Average ise Price of ling Options, ants, and tights Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans [Excluding Securities Reflected in Column (a)[(1)(2) Plan Category (a) (b) (c) Equity Compensation Plans Approved by Security Holders 696,750 \$ 3.34(3) 303,914 Equity Compensation Plans Not Approved by Security Holders Total 696,750 \$ 3.34 303,914
+Plan Category Number of Securities to be Issued Upon Exercise of Outstanding Options, Warrants, and Rights (1) (a) Weighted-Average Exercise Price of Outstanding Options, Warrants, and Rights (b) Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans [Excluding Securities Reflected in Column (a)] (1)(2) (c) Equity Compensation Plans Approved by Security Holders 511,355 \$ 3.42 (3) 264,745 Equity Compensation Plans Not Approved by Security Holders Total 550,661 \$ 3.42 364,930

-- (1) The number of shares is subject to adjustments in the event of stock splits and other similar events. - (2) Includes 48,914 shares of Common Stock issuable under our Amended and Restated 1997 Employee Stock Purchase Plan, as amended, all of which are issuable in connection with the current offering period which ends on June 30, 2015.
-This also includes an additional 100,000 shares of our Common Stock that have been authorized for issuance under our Amended and Restated 1997 Employee Stock Purchase Plan, as amended, by our Board of Directors, subject to stockholder approval.
-Please see Proposal Two of this proxy statement for more information. - (3) The weighted average exercise price of the outstanding options, warrants, and rights reflects 487,000 restricted stock units that were outstanding on December 31, 2014.
-Excluding these restricted stock units, which have a zero exercise price, the weighted average exercise price is \$11.10.
+(1) The number of shares is subject to adjustments in the event of stock splits and other similar events.

+(2) Includes 70,745 shares of Common Stock issuable under our Amended and Restated 1997 Employee Stock Purchase Plan, as amended, all of which are issuable in connection with the current offering period which ends on June 30, 2017.

+(3) The weighted average exercise price of the outstanding options, warrants, and rights reflects 354,000 restricted stock units that were outstanding on December 31, 2016.
+Excluding these restricted stock units, which have a zero exercise price, the weighted average exercise price is \$11.12.